r-koubou/ArticulationMappingFiles/_Template/SpreadSheets/README.en.md

-## 概要
+## Overview

-カスタマイズしてExcel上でカスタマイズ、修正を行い
-エクスプレッションマップファイルを生成することが出来ます。
+Customizing and modifying it in Excel, and You can generate an expression map file.

-## 作成方法
+## How to create

-### スプレッドシートを編集する
+### Editing the Spreadsheet

-SpreadSheetsフォルダ内の Template.xlsx を任意のファイル名に設定し、スプレッドシートが編集可能なソフトを使って記述をします。
-主に以下のアプリケーションで編集可能です。
+Set the name of the file Template.xlsx in the SpreadSheets folder to your desired file name and write it using any spreadsheet-editing software.
+The following applications are primarily capable of editing this file

 - Microsoft Excel
-- Google スプレッドシート
+- Google Spreadsheet
 - OpenOffice

-### 変換する
+### Conversion

-別途拙作のツールが必要で、以下のURLで公開しています。
-[https://github.com/r-koubou/ArticulationUtility](https://github.com/r-koubou/ArticulationUtility)
+A separate tool of my work is needed and is available at the following URL [https://github.com/r-koubou/ArticulationUtility](https://github.com/r-koubou/ArticulationUtility)

-## テンプレートのライセンス
+## License

 MIT License